PDLT-University-of-York/test-split-site/docs/ultra/form.md

 !!! tip "Alternative tools"

-    [Padlet](../other-tools/padlet.md) or [Google Forms](https://subjectguides.york.ac.uk/data/gathering) can also be used for surveys, but allow anonymous responses.
+   [Google Forms](https://subjectguides.york.ac.uk/data/gathering) can also be used for surveys, but allow anonymous responses.

 ## Form content